JohnTGZ/johntgz.github.io/_posts/2021-12-27-line_rasters_part1_brehensam.md

 >
 > __e' = e' + dy - dx__  *(6)*

-Now our new pseudocode for octant 2 becomes:
+Now our new pseudo code for octant 2 becomes:
 ```
 e = 0
 y = y1